-- The Company's employment rate of people with disabilities is 2.31%, above the regulatory employment rate of 2.3% (as of April 1, 2023).
-The Company will continue to work to maintain and improve the employment rate at each site. - The Company aims to achieve the employment rate of people with disabilities of 2.8% by 2030 (120% of the statutory employment rate). - The Company assigns people with disabilities to workplaces in consideration of the nature of their disabilities. - At the head office of Nippon Paper Industries, the Company provides pre-employment workplace training before new employees join the Company, to prevent mismatches at the time of hiring.
-Furthermore, regular follow-up interviews are held at intervals of one month, three months, six months, and one year after joining to help employees settle into the workplace after joining the Company. - The head office is equipped with barrier-free toilets which can be used by not only people with disabilities but also by anyone.
+- The Company's employment rate of people with disabilities is 2.36%, above the regulatory employment rate of 2.3% (as of March 31, 2024).
+The Company will continue to work to maintain and improve the employment rate at each site. - The Company aims to achieve an employment rate of people with disabilities of 2.8% by 2030 (the statutory employment rate is 2.7% for FY2026).

+- The Company assigns people with disabilities to workplaces in consideration of the nature of their disabilities. - At the head office of Nippon Paper Industries, the Company provides pre-employment workplace training before new employees join the Company, to prevent mismatches at the time of hiring.
+Furthermore, regular follow-up interviews are held at intervals of one month, three months, six months. and one year after joining to help employees settle into the workplace after joining the Company. - The head office is equipped with barrier-free toilets which can be used by not only people with disabilities but also by anyone.
 The Company is also gradually promoting barrier-free facilities at its mills.